 I’m a Baltimore Orioles fan.
 I’ll skip the blurry anecdotes and poetic waxing of what the O’s have meant to me.
 Suffice it to say my devotion runs deep.
 How deep?
 I still loved them after what happened in the spring of 1988 (look it up).

 As a fan of baseball, I can’t help but notice the parallels and lessons that directly apply to something else I love: illustration.
-With outfield assists from fellow baseball fans Sarah Bunting, Tad Carpenter, John Hendrix, Kenard Pak, Elias Stein, Matt Tavares, and John Tomac, we discuss the lessons artists can learn from our national pastime.
+With outfield assists from fellow baseball fans Sarah Bunting, Tad Carpenter, John Hendrix, Kenard Pak, and Matt Tavares, we discuss the lessons artists can learn from our national pastime.
 So pull up your socks and chew on some gum—we’re talking baseball and illustration!

 INTANGIBLES AND FUNDAMENTALS